-This free 11-page PDF file is to support teachers to reevaluate their curriculum and schemes of work, using the encode-store-retrieve method.
+This 11-page PDF file supports teachers in reevaluating their curriculum and schemes of work, using the encode-store-retrieve method.
 This resource offers a template and a worked example for the classroom.
 The greater challenge is using this methodology to rethink curriculum delivery…

 To make knowledge stick and become stored, a better teaching method is to work on the retrieval stages of teaching and learning, not the encoding (putting some in) stage.
 We believe that most long-term learning occurs during the encoding stage, but a wealth of research demonstrates that learning is strengthened during retrieval.